Editorial Standards

 Aiifi may use AI tools during research, outlining, drafting support, coding, formatting, or workflow automation.
 We do not treat AI output as authoritative on its own.
 Any AI-assisted content intended for publication is subject to human review, source verification, and editorial accountability.

-Where automation plays a meaningful role in content production, we aim to make that understandable to readers through disclosures, methodology, or both.
+Where automation plays a meaningful role in content production, we make that understandable to readers through disclosures, methodology, or both.
 The purpose of using AI is workflow efficiency and structured analysis, not bulk publishing or search manipulation.

 8. Updates, Freshness, and Corrections